Anti-Serb sentiment: Kosovo Albanians

 The worst ethnic violence in Kosovo since the end of the 1999 conflict erupted in the partitioned town of Mitrovica, leaving hundreds wounded and at least 14 people dead.
-UN peacekeepers and Nato troops scrambled to contain a raging gun battle between Serbs and ethnic Albanians.
+United Nations peacekeepers and NATO troops scrambled to contain a raging gun battle between Serbs and ethnic Albanians.
 Within hours the province was immersed in anti-Serb and anti-UN rioting and had regressed to levels of violence not seen since 1999.
 In Serbia the events were also called the March Pogrom (Мартовски погром / Martovski pogrom).
 International courts in Pristina have prosecuted several people who attacked several Serbian Orthodox churches, handing down jail sentences ranging from 21 months to 16 years.
 Numerous Serbian cultural sites in Kosovo were destroyed during and after the Kosovo War.
 According to the International Center for Transitional Justice, 155 Serbian Orthodox churches and monasteries were destroyed by Kosovo Albanians between June 1999 and March 2004.

 Kosovo Albanian media depict Serbia and Serbs as a threat to state frame and security, as disrupting institutional order, draining resources, being extremists, tied to criminal activities (in North Kosovo), and in retrospect as perpetrators of war crimes and violations of humans rights (reminding the public of Serbs as enemies).
-Serbs are blamed for inducing the Kosovo War, and since the war are negatively characterized as uncooperative, aggressive, extremist while the Serbian crimes in the war are termed "genocide".
+Serbs are blamed for inducing the Kosovo War, and since the war are negatively characterized as uncooperative, aggressive, extremist while the Serbian crimes in the war are termed "genocide."